Symptoms of skin disease

 These conditions can occur on any site:

 - Insect bites: severity of reaction depends in part on the individual's specific immune response.
-Insect bites often appear as grouped crops of urticated papules or blisters (‘breakfast, lunch & tea’) on exposed areas, especially the lower legs and waistline.
+Insect bites often appear as grouped crops of urticated papules or blisters (‘breakfast, lunch and tea’) on exposed areas, especially the lower legs and waistline.

 - Dermatitis: especially atopic dermatitis, nummular dermatitis, lichen simplex and neurodermatitis.
 Dermatitis mostly results in skin surface changes including dryness, blisters and crusting.
 The distribution helps determine the aetiology.